lpsinger/userguide/content.rst

 The localization consists of the posterior probability distribution of the source's sky position and (for :term:`CBC` events only) luminosity distance.
-The GCN Notice and Circular will provide a URL for the localization file stored in GraceDb.
+The GCN Notice and Circular will provide a URL for the localization file stored in GraceDB.
 The localization is saved in a :term:`FITS` file as a :term:`HEALPix` all-sky image.
 See our :doc:`sample code </tutorial/skymaps>` for instructions on working with localization files.